-Josta is now a professional filmmaker who had a photograph on the front page of the Observer and The Guardian and he was runner up in a Water Aid competition.
-He has been attending WAYout courses since we began.
-He did documentary with Alan Sim and Wendie Ottewill, Script writing with Nicholas Mcinerny and editing with Brian Mcandrew.
-He won the soap writing competition WAYout ran and wrote and starred in his first drama called “My Last Choice”.
+Josta is a professional filmmaker and member of staff at WAYout.
+His photographs have been exhibited in London, Manchester and Portland USA.
+He also had a photograph on the front page of the Observer and The Guardian during the Ebola crisis and he was runner up in a Water Aid competition.
+He attended WAYout courses since we began and won the soap writing competition WAYout ran and wrote and starred in his first drama called “My Last Choice”.

-But the first short film he completed was about his own life- ‘Dark Night‘ which describes how he left home in the diamond mining area of Kenema and lived with an aunt who threw him out.
+The first short film he completed was about his own life- ‘Dark Night‘ which describes how he left home in the diamond mining area of Kenema and lived with an aunt who threw him out.
 He then lived on the street with a ‘bad’ gang before finding iEARN and later WAYout.
-There were times when he felt suicidal, lost, alone but he seized the opportunities that were offered and now he is almost part of the furniture at WAYout.
-First in and last out.
+There were times when he felt suicidal, lost, alone but he seized the opportunities that were offered and now he is a valued part of WAYout.

 Soupur by Clergyman